tsnow03/co-creation-article/article.md

 In co-creation, using shared open technologies and leveraging a broad community of experts for science, development, and user support reduces the burden on project leads to provide all of the specialized expertise and time themselves.
 This enables the community to not only move faster but also achieve greater impact.

-# Co-creation in Action: Lessons from the Pangeo Project
+# Co-Creation in Action: Lessons from the Pangeo Project
 The open-source science Pangeo project [@pangeo] pioneered a powerful co-creation approach for the geosciences by uniting a strong technological and scientific vision with shared community infrastructure, collaborative workflows, and deep ties to open-source communities.
 Their goal was to build accessible, high-impact geoscience workflows through fully open tools and services.
 By forming cross-functional international teams, Pangeo created a tight co-creation feedback loop: new challenges receive immediate attention and solutions were quickly shared with the broader community.

 Notably, Pangeo leveraged platforms like GitHub and standardized cloud computing environments to enable rapid iteration, ensuring that solutions developed for specific needs also benefit the public.
 This strategy helped produce or improve widely adopted cross-domain software (e.g., Xarray, Dask, Jupyter, Zarr, hvplot, Kerchunk) and cloud-computing infrastructure (e.g., JupyterHub distribution for Kubernetes), now used worldwide in both industry [@holoviz] and academia.